ander94lakx/HearItAllLinux/README.md

 # HearItAll
 A little Keylogger for Linux based systems developed in C.

-I also develops some time ago another keylogger for Windows (in that case in C++), avaiable here: https://github.com/ander94lakx/HearItAll
+Some time ago I developed another keylogger for Windows (in that case in C++), avaiable here: https://github.com/ander94lakx/HearItAll